 When it comes to constructing a new bridge, we want our clients’ projects to run smoothly.
 If we can decrease the overall construction time on a project, make cost-effective decisions to reduce construction costs, and create sustainable long-term solutions for our infrastructure problems, this would be ideal for builders and help prevent liability issues.
-As construction lawyers in Mobile, AL, we also know that providing safe solutions for both workers and the public during the construction process is important as well.
+As Birmingham construction lawyers, we also know that providing safe solutions for both workers and the public during the construction process is important as well.

 Unfortunately, with new innovations there are often setbacks like the recent tragedy of the collapsed bridge in Miami.
 Although accelerated bridge construction (ABC) technology experienced a major disappointment, the strategy and proper implementation of this process can be greatly beneficial to the future of the construction industry and has the potential to change the way contractors approach projects.
 As we will discuss in this section and sections four and five, there are numerous benefits to this technology when it is properly applied.
 For more information on the ABC process, please review sections one and two.